Your hometown shelter, serving both ends of the leash in Florence, Oregon.

 Lost animals reunited with families in 2025

-Animals in our care
+Animals currently in our care

 Adoptions YTD